Connection between $GW$ and Extended Coupled Cluster: The Approximation

 \section{The $GW$ Approximation}

-The $GW$ approximation is most rigorously formulated within the framework of Hedin’s equations, \cite{Hedin_1965} which constitute a self-consistent set of five coupled integro-differential relations connecting the one-body Green’s function $G$, the dynamically screened Coulomb interaction $W$, the irreducible vertex function $\Gamma$, the irreducible polarizability $P$, and the exchange-correlation (xc) self-energy $\Sigma_\text{xc}$:
+The $GW$ approximation is most rigorously formulated within the framework of Hedin's equations, \cite{Hedin_1965} which constitute a self-consistent set of five coupled integro-differential relations connecting the one-body Green's function $G$, the dynamically screened Coulomb interaction $W$, the irreducible vertex function $\Gamma$, the irreducible polarizability $P$, and the exchange-correlation (xc) self-energy $\Sigma_\text{xc}$:

 where $v$ denotes the bare Coulomb interaction, and $G_\text{H}$ is the Hartree (H) Green's function.
 Here, integer numbers denote combined space-spin-time variables.

 The $GW$ approximation arises upon replacing the three-point irreducible vertex $\Gamma$ by its zeroth-order form, $\Gamma(123) = \delta(12)\delta(13)$, which neglects vertex corrections beyond the independent-particle response.
 Under this approximation, the irreducible polarizability reduces to